Sums of CR functions from competing CR structures: Introduction

 The Dirichlet problem for pluriharmonic functions is a natural problem in several complex variables with a long history going back at least to Amoroso \cite{Amo}, Severi \cite{Sev}, Wirtinger \cite{Wir}, and others.
 It was known early on that the problem is not solvable for general boundary data, so we may try to characterize the admissible boundary values with a system of tangential partial differential operators.
 This was first done for the ball by Bedford in \cite{Bed1}; see \S \ref{SS:ball} for details.
 More precisely, given a bounded domain $\Omega$ with smooth boundary $S$, we seek a system $\mathcal{L}$ of partial differential operators tangential to $S$ such that a function $u\in \mathcal{C}^{\infty}(S,\C)$ satisfies $\mathcal{L}u=0$ if and only if there exists $U\in \mathcal{C}^{\infty}(\overline{\Omega})$ such that $U|_S = u$ and $\partial \bar{\partial} U =0$.
 The problem may also be considered locally.

 While natural in its own right, this problem also arises in less direct fashion in many areas of complex analysis and geometry.
-For instance, this problem plays a fundamental role in Graham's work on Bergman Laplacian \cite{Gra}, Lee's work on pseudo-Einstein structures \cite{Lee}, and Case, Chanillo, and Yang's work on CR Paneitz operators (see \cite{CCY} and the references therein).
+For instance, this problem plays a fundamental role in Graham's work on the Bergman Laplacian \cite{Gra}, Lee's work on pseudo-Einstein structures \cite{Lee}, and Case, Chanillo, and Yang's work on CR Paneitz operators (see \cite{CCY} and the references therein).
 From another point of view, the existence of non-trivial restrictions on pluriharmonic boundary values points to the need to look elsewhere (such as to the Monge-Amp\`ere equations studied in \cite{BeTa}) for Dirichlet problems solvable for general boundary data.

-The pluriharmonic boundary value problem is closely related to the problem of characterizing sums of CR functions from different, competing CR structures; indeed, when the competing CR structures are conjugate then these problems coincide (in simply-connected settings); see Theorems \ref{T:glo-prob} and \ref{T:loc-prob} below.
-Another natural construction leading to competing CR structures arises from the study of projective duality (see \S \ref{S:proj} or \cite{Bar} for precise definitions)
+The pluriharmonic boundary value problem is closely related to the problem of characterizing sums of CR functions from different, competing CR structures; indeed, when the competing CR structures are conjugate then these problems coincide (in simply-connected settings); see Propositions \ref{T:glo-prob} and \ref{T:loc-prob} below.
+Another natural construction leading to competing CR structures arises from the study of projective duality (see \S \ref{S:proj} or \cite{Bar} for precise definitions).

-In each of these two scenarios we precisely characterize sums of CR functions from the two competing CR structures in the setting of two-dimensional circular domains satisfying appropriate convexity conditions.
+In each of these two scenarios, we precisely characterize sums of CR functions from the two competing CR structures in the setting of two-dimensional circular domains satisfying appropriate convexity conditions.
 For conjugate structures we assume strong pseudoconvexity; our result appears as Theorem \ref{T:cir-plh} below.
-In the projective duality scenario we assume strong $\C$-convexity (see \S \ref{S:pdh}) and the main result appears as Theorem \ref{T:cir-proj}.
+In the projective duality scenario we assume strong convexity (the correct assumption without the circularity assumption would be strong $\C$-convexity, but these notions coincide in the circular case; see \S \ref{S:pdh}), and the main result appears as Theorem \ref{T:cir-proj} below (with an expanded version appearing later in \S \ref{S:cir-proj}).
 Our techniques for these two related problems are interconnected to a surprising extent, and the reader will notice that the projective dual scenario actually turns out to have more structure and symmetry.